year13/occompare/README.md

 Feel free to add any of your own touches, library upgrades, containerisation etc. If you're not familiar with Vue on the frontend, feel free to use React.

+Don't feel the need to spend too much time on this - we don't expect more than a few hours of work, but keep track of any improvements or further features you would add if you had more time.

 ## Submission Criteria
 Depending on what kind of role you're applying for, we'll assess the following: